Updates

 Test your specific workflow on the free plan before paying

 The free plan’s 10 minutes per week is enough to understand the workflow and evaluate Basic-quality generation.
-Before paying for Plus or Max with the expectation of producing primarily VEO 3.1 or Kling footage, calculate your expected monthly credit consumption against InVideo’s current credit cost table.
-The calculation takes five minutes and will either confirm the plan matches your use case or save you from subscribing to the wrong tier.
+Before paying for Plus or Max with the expectation of producing primarily VEO 3.1 or Kling 3.0 footage, use the calculator above to verify your monthly credit consumption against InVideo’s current credit cost table.
+Two minutes of calculation will either confirm the plan matches your use case or save you from subscribing to the wrong tier.

 Straight Talk